How Terriers Worked

 Terriers (1570 AD)

 In 1570, Dr. Johannes Caius called the type of scent hound that follows its prey beneath the ground Terrier in his classification that was written in Latin and translated into English by A Fleming in 1576 AD.
-The original translation of this important work is in my opinion too difficult to read to be printed in its original form.
+The original translation of this important work is difficult to read to be printed in its original form.
 So it appears here as my interpretation in modern English:

 There is another sort of Scent Hound that only hunts the fox and the grey badger.
 These are called Terriers because they (after the manner and custom of ferrets, in searching for rabbits) creep into the ground, and frighten by nipping and biting the fox or the badger.
 Alternatively these terriers either tear them into pieces with their teeth in the bosom of the earth, or else haul and pull them, by force, out of their lurking angles, dark dungeons, and close caves, or at least through conceived fear, drive them out of their burrows.
 So the fox or badger is compelled to bolt, being desirous of the next, albeit not the safest refuge, the fox or the badger is otherwise taken and entrapped with snares and nets lain over their holes.